 Member subscription revenue primarily consists of fees charged to customers who signed up for Zmember, a membership program that includes exclusive saving, bonus, and referral rewards.
-Member subscription revenue increased by 100.0% to \$68,308 for the three months ended September 30, 2022 as we launched the Zmember program for the quarter ending in March 31, 2022 to enhance our customer engagement with our ZCITY platform.
-As of September 30, 2022, we had 11,420 customers who subscribed to our Zmember program.
+Member subscription revenue increased by 398.5% to approximately \$0.2 million for the six months ended December 31, 2022 as compared to approximately \$40,000 for the same period in 2021 as we launched the Zmember program for the quarter ended in December 31, 2021 to enhance our customer engagement with our ZCITY platform.
+As of December 31, 2022, we had 15,145 customers who subscribed to our Zmember program.